deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Example workspace 1: INSPIRE Network Services
 ---------------------------------------------

 This workspace is a basic INSPIRE View and Download Services setup.
-It contains a transactional WFS configured for all Annex I Data Themes and a WMS that is configured to display three layers from three Annex I Data Themes.
+It contains a transactional WFS (2.0.0 and 1.1.0) configured for all Annex I Data Themes and a WMS (1.3.0 and 1.1.1) that is configured to display three layers from three Annex I Data Themes.
 The workspace contains some harmonized dutch base data for Administrative Units, Cadastral Parcels and Addresses.
 The WFS acts as an INSPIRE Download service (Direct Access) that delivers the base data as valid, harmonized INSPIRE GML and supports rich querying facilities.

 .. tip::
-  This workspace is pre-configured to keep INSPIRE features in memory, but can easily be adapted to use PostGIS, Oracle Spatial or Microsoft SQL Server databases as storage backend (see :ref:`anchor-configuration-sqlfeaturestore`).
+  This workspace is pre-configured to load harmonized INSPIRE features from GML files into memory, but can easily be adapted to use PostGIS, Oracle Spatial or Microsoft SQL Server databases as storage backend (see :ref:`anchor-configuration-sqlfeaturestore`).

-After downloading and activating the "deegree-workspace-inspire" workspace, you can click on the **see layers** link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).
+After downloading and activating the "deegree-workspace-inspire" workspace, you can click the **see layers** link, which opens a simple map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).

 .. figure:: images/console_workspace_inspire1.jpg
    :figwidth: 60%